peteroupc/peteroupc.github.io/bernsupp.md

 Now to prove the result assuming that $n_0 > 1$.

-Doing this involves taking advantage of the observation in Remark B of Nacu and Peres (2005)[^1] that we can start defining the polynomials at any $n$ greater than 0, including $n = n_0$; in that case, the upper and lower polynomials of degree 1 or greater, but less than $n_0$, would be constant functions, so that as polynomials in Bernstein form, the coefficients of each one would be equal.
-The lower constants are no greater than $g_{n_0}$'s lowest Bernstein coefficient, and the upper constants are no less than $g_{n_0}$'s highest Bernstein coefficients; they meet Item 3 because these lower and upper constants, when rewritten as polynomials in Bernstein form degree $n_0$, have Bernstein coefficients that are still no greater or no less, respectively, than the corresponding degree-$n_0$ polynomial.
+Doing this involves taking advantage of the observation in Remark B of Nacu and Peres (2005)[^1] that we can start defining the polynomials at any $n$ greater than 0, including $n = n_0$; in that case, the upper and lower polynomials of degree 1 or greater, but less than $n_0$, would be constant functions, so that the Bernstein coefficients of each polynomial would be equal.
+The lower constants are no greater than $g_{n_0}$'s lowest Bernstein coefficient, and the upper constants are no less than $g_{n_0}$'s highest Bernstein coefficients; they meet Item 3 because these lower and upper constants, when rewritten as polynomials in Bernstein form of degree $n_0$, have Bernstein coefficients that are still no greater or no less, respectively, than the corresponding degree-$n_0$ polynomial.
 With the _&phi;_ given in this theorem, the series _&eta;_(_n_) in the theorem remains nonnegative.
 Moreover, since _&eta;_ is assumed to converge, _&eta;_(_n_) still decreases with increasing _n_. &#x25a1;

 > **Notes:**
 >